2002 San Francisco 49ers season: Week 16: at Arizona Cardinals

 The Niners held the Cardinals to just 184 yards of offense in a 17–14 Niners win.
 Terrell Owens did not play.
+Regardless, the 49ers clinched the NFC West with the win.
+This would be their last NFC West title until 2011.

 Week 17: at St. Louis Rams

 Having clinched the NFC West, the Niners rested many starters against the Rams as Jeff Garcia threw only three passes and Tim Rattay threw a pair of touchdowns to Tai Streets.
 The Rams played to salvage a win in their disappointing season and exploded for 28 fourth-quarter points to win 31–20; the Rams thus finished 7–9 while the Niners were 10–6.